Sparse Federated Learning with Hierarchical Personalized Models: Conclusion

 \section{Conclusion}

 { In this paper, we propose \texttt{sFedHP} as a sparse hierarchical personalized FL algorithm that can greatly remiss the statistical diversity issue to improve the FL performance and reduce the communication cost in FL.
 Our approach uses an approximated $\ell_1$-norm and the hierarchical proximal mapping to generate the loss function.
 The hierarchical proximal mapping enables the personalized edge-model, and client-model optimization can be decomposed from the global-model learning, which allows \texttt{sFedHP} parallelly optimizes the personalized edge-model and client-model by solving a tri-level problem.
 Theoretical results present that the sparse constraint in \texttt{sFedHP} only reduces the convergence speed to a small extent.
-In contrast, the simulation results show that the sparse constraint can significantly reduce the communication cost.
-Experimental results further demonstrate that \texttt{sFedHP} outperforms the client-edge-cloud hierarchical FedAvg and many other state-of-the-art personalized FL methods based on local customization under different settings. }
+Experimental results further demonstrate that \texttt{sFedHP} outperforms the client-edge-cloud hierarchical FedAvg and many other personalized FL methods based on local customization under different settings. }

-\section{Proof of the Results}
+[Proof of the Results]